-SAN ANTONIO – The UIW Student Managed Fund entered its second year of investing in the fall of 2017.
+SAN ANTONIO – The UIW Student Managed Fund entered its second year of investing in the Fall of 2017.

 The H-E-B School of Business and Administration checked in with faculty advisor Dr. Jose Moreno about the performance of the fund and the challenges the second group of student managers might face.
-The conversation is below.

 Dr. Moreno: “In my opinion, the first year of our Student Managed Fund has been a complete success, not only because the return earned in the portfolio, but mostly because the experience gained by our students (in that first cohort) is invaluable.
 Students (now all alumni) developed skills of leadership and teamwork that will help them in their careers.

 “One limitation that we face in the fund is the continuity of leadership in the manager's team.
 The problem is mainly that the students participating as managers in the fund are close to graduation.
 For that reason, one of the projects this semester for the new cohort is to look for options to develop a better continuity of the fund's leadership, such as recruiting students in early stages of their program and keeping them engaged in investment learning activities.”

 Dr. Moreno: “My expectations are the same as the first time, which is that student managers learn as much as they can about how to make investment decisions in a real environment.
 This new cohort of student managers is really engaged because they understand the importance of this project for the school, and also for their career development.
 The only thing that is different is that this group is building on a good foundation that the previous group already created.”

 Dr. Moreno: “The big challenge for this new team is to keep the good work that the previous group did, and to look for ways to connect and transfer knowledge to the next managers while they are still on campus.

 “Student managers are already working on developing an Investment Club that allows the gathering of students interested in learning about investments, and maybe use that club to recruit managers for the fund in the future."